wowool/wowool-nlp-compare/README.md

 ### Comparing

-Notes: we used the `en_core_web_sm` to compare with wowool, but we noticed that using other models returns inconsistencies during the tests.
+Notes: we used the `en_core_web_sm` to compare with Wowool, but we noticed that using other models returns inconsistencies during the tests.
 As some of their own entities disappear and other appeare in other models, so we decided to stick to this model.

 ### Setup

-    pip install spacy
+    pip install Spacy
-    python -m spacy download en_core_web_sm
+    python -m Spacy download en_core_web_sm

-Using this command you will see the comparison between spacy and wowool in speed and accuracy.
+Using this command you will see the comparison between Spacy and Wowool in speed and accuracy.

-    python3 -m nlp_compare -l english -p "english,entity" -f test.txt -e spacy
+    python3 -m nlp_compare -l english -p "english,entity" -f test.txt -e Spacy

 ### Results

 #### Anaphora

-    python3 -m nlp_compare -e spacy -l english -p "english,entity" -f tests/data/anaphora.text
+    python3 -m nlp_compare -e Spacy -l english -p "english,entity" -f tests/data/anaphora.text

-As we can see spacy is missing all the references in the second sentence  **Mary Smith** (*she*), **EyeOnText** ( *the IT company* )  and **John Dow** (*he*)
+As we can see Spacy is missing all the references in the second sentence  **Mary Smith** (*she*), **EyeOnText** ( *the IT company* )  and **John Dow** (*he*)

 `John Dow and Mary Smith went to work at EyeOnText.`